LimeChain/anchor-coverage-example/README.md

 `RUST_BACKTRACE=1 RUST_LOG=info path/to/enhanced/anchor/target/debug/anchor coverage`

-Supported environment variables that Anchor will interpret if user is willing to specify the path to specific tools used for code coverage generation:
+Supported environment variables that anchor-cli will interpret if user is willing to specify the path to specific tools used for code coverage generation:

 ```bash
 LLVM_COV=llvm-cov-19 # default: llvm-cov